shellyduggal/JavaScript30/01_drumkit/README.md

-#Drumkit
+# Drumkit
-###Javascript 30: Day 1
+### Javascript 30: Challenge 1
 Drum Sounds App - Practice a drum solo with your computer's keyboard!
-* This app was started by the Javascript 30 course (www.javascript30.com)
-* The HTML and CSS files were provided by the course.
+Press any of the listed keys to play the associated sound.

+### Instructions
+1. Download the repository
+2. Double click `index.html`
+3. Turn up the volume and view in your browser

+### Technology
+* Vanilla JS
+* HTML5 & CSS3

+### Credits
+This project is part of the [Javascript 30 Challenge] (https://javascript30.com) by Wes Bos.
+He provided all HTML and CSS files.

-* The JS code was written by me.
+The JS was written by me and is free to use as needed.

-###Requirements
-* When key is pressed, app plays associated sound
-* When key is pressed, associated key (on screen) animates with addition of .playing
-* .playing should be removed when sound is finished
-* Length of sound should be limited to allow multiple sounds in a row